nicolaspearson/android.favicoin/README.md

 ### Download

 You can download [Favicoin](https://drive.google.com/drive/folders/1XF157ZTtaF5sesjzJDWSyzHVqMXBWzvJ) from Google Drive.
+I play store will link will be posted soon.

 ### Screenshots